 Types of Cabinets to Add to Your Kitchen

-Gray is a neutral and well-balanced color that can be added to your kitchen or any other room in your home.
-It is sometimes considered to be quite a moody and dull color and lacks emotion.
-This is why you may want to pair it with a bold and bright color if you feel like your home needs more brightness.
-However, gray is a timeless color that is practical to add to any space in your home.
-It’s very conservative and sophisticated and is known to bring a sense of security to homeowners.
+Gray is a neutral and well-balanced color that works in your kitchen or any other room.
+It is sometimes considered a moody and boring color or lacking emotion.
+This is why you may want to pair it with a bold and bright color for more pop.

 The Do’s and Don’ts of Decorating with Gray

-- Gray is a neutral color – While some people might add a mixture of gray and beige to their room, we generally recommend that you stick with one or the other.
-Gray is a neutral, so keep this in mind at all times and use it in your kitchen in the same way as you would with other neutrals.
+- Gray is a neutral color – While some people might add a mixture of gray and beige to a room, most recommendations are that you stick with one or the other.

-- Look out for other gray elements in your kitchen – Sometimes, we overlook areas in our kitchen that already have gray incorporated into them.
-Don’t neglect to look out for other gray elements in your appliances or other parts of your home to avoid any clashing shades in your kitchen.
+- Look out for other gray elements in your kitchen – Don’t overlook areas in the kitchen that already have gray incorporated, including appliances.

-- Add texture to your kitchen – Don’t be afraid to add texture to your kitchen when you are adding gray.
-This can help to make your kitchen space much more exciting and varied, and you’ll find that it helps to break up any larger areas which are all painted in the same shade of gray.
+- Add texture to your kitchen – Don’t be afraid to add texture to the kitchen when you are adding gray cabinets.
+This helps make the room much more open, exciting and varied.
+It also breaks up any larger expanses painted gray.

-- Just use gray as an accent – If you aren’t ready to fully redecorate your kitchen cabinets in gray, think about just adding it as an accent.
-You can put a few kitchen accessories or a couple of cupboards in the space in this color, which will help you to see how this shade would look in your home.
+- Just use gray as an accent – If you are afraid to fully redecorate your kitchen cabinets in gray, think about adding it as an accent, just as you would black.
+Incorporate a few kitchen accessories or use gray paint on a couple of cabinets.
+This will help you to see how the hue looks with other colors like beige in your home.

 How to Paint Your Kitchen Cabinets

-After deciding on the type of cabinets you are going to add to your kitchen, you might want to think about painting your new kitchen cabinets gray yourself.
-If that’s the case, follow these tips listed below to ensure you create high-quality cabinets that will brighten up your kitchen and last for many years to come.
+After deciding on the type of cabinets you want, you might consider painting your kitchen cabinets gray yourself.
+If that’s the case, follow these tips to ensure you create high-quality cabinet style that will brighten up your kitchen and last for years.

-- Wood is the best base – When it comes to painting your kitchen cabinets, wood is always the best choice.
-You’ll find that it creates a smooth base that will allow you to add any finish of paint on the top.
+- Wood is the best base – When it comes to painting your kitchen cabinets, wood is always the perfect choice.
+It creates a smooth base that allows you to add any paint or finish.

-- Use gloss, semigloss, or satin paint – For your kitchen cabinets, we always recommend using semigloss, satin, or gloss paint.
-They are much easier to clean and can be wiped down if you spill food or drink on them.
+- Use gloss, semigloss, or satin gray paint – For kitchen cabinets, experts recommend using semigloss, satin, or gloss gray paint.
+These are much easier to clean and can be wiped down if you spill food or drink on them.

-- Don’t use a roller – While using a roller can sometimes feel like it’s the more convenient option, we prefer to use a 2 or 2.5-inch fine bristle brush.
-It will help you to work around the small corners and the details on your kitchen cabinets, and you’ll avoid any roller marks on the cabinets.
+- Don’t use a roller – While using a roller to paint can feel like it’s the more convenient option, 2- or 2.5-inch fine bristle brush is preferred.
+It will help you to work around small corners and any tricky details on your kitchen cabinets.
+Plus, you won’t leave roller marks on the cabinets.

-- Save time with spray paint – For a quick and speedy solution, use spray paint to save time.
-It’s a great option for anyone that hates painting but still wants to save time and money by doing it themselves.
+- Save time with spray paint – For a quick and speedy solution, use spray paint.
+It’s a great option for anyone who hates painting but still wants to save time and money by doing it themselves.